nicholasrq/redux-process/readme.md

 # Redux-Processor

-It's a tool to organize your reducers and action creators.
+It's a tool to organize your reducers and action creators, built on top of Redux.

 **This module ships ES6 code, so be sure that you're using tools like Babel or your target browsers supports ES6 natively.**